 - St. Mary’s Lake and Wild Goose Island

 Tiny Wild Goose Island sitting in the blue waters of St. Mary’s Lake is one of the most popular and striking photo opportunities in the park.
-Try your hand at capturing the perfect picture of the little island and the surrounding scenery.
+Try your hand at capturing the perfect picture of the little island and the surrounding scenery

 - Red Jammer Bus tour along the Going-to-the-Sun Road

-The historic Red “Jammer” buses are one of the most iconic parts of Glacier National Park.
+The vintage Red “Jammer” buses are one of the most iconic parts of Glacier National Park.
 The Going-to-the-Sun Road is one of the world’s most scenic stretches of highway, and for decades the Red Jammer buses have been the best way to experience it.

 - Swiftcurrent Lake Boat Cruise

 Take a boat out onto the placid waters of Swiftcurrent Lake, and see the surrounding peaks and forests from a whole new perspective.
 You’ll also spot Grinnell Glacier, whose run-off forms Swiftcurrent Lake.

 Take advantage of the opportunity to cross into Canada’s Waterton Lakes National Park (passport required).
 Waterton and Glacier form the world’s first International Peace Park.